Polystyrene sulfonate

 Polystyrene sulfonates are a group of medications used to treat high blood potassium.
-Effects generally take hours to days.
-They are also used to remove potassium, calcium, and sodium from solutions in technical applications.
+Therapeutic effects generally appear hours to days after commencement of therapy.
 Common side effects include loss of appetite, gastrointestinal upset, constipation, and low blood calcium.
+Polystyrene sulfonates are given by mouth with a meal, or rectally by retention enema.
+Oral formulations often also contain the laxative sorbitol in order to lessen the risk of constipation which can be severe.

-These polymers are derived from polystyrene by the addition of sulfonate functional groups.
+Polystyrene sulfonates are derived from polystyrene by the addition of sulfonate functional groups.
 Sodium polystyrene sulfonate was approved for medical use in the United States in 1958.

-A polystyrene sulfonate was developed in the 2000s to treat Clostridium difficile associated diarrhea under the name Tolevamer, but it was never marketed.
+A polystyrene sulfonate was developed in the 2000s to treat Clostridioides difficile associated diarrhea under the name Tolevamer, but it was never marketed.

+Polystyrene sulfonates are also used in technical applications to remove potassium, calcium, and sodium from solutions.

 Medical uses

-Polystyrene sulfonate is usually supplied in either the sodium or calcium form.
-It is used as a potassium binder in acute and chronic kidney disease for people with hyperkalemia (abnormal high blood serum potassium levels).
-However, it is unclear if it is beneficial and there is concern about possible side effects when it is combined with sorbitol.
+Polystyrene sulfonate is typically supplied in the form of either a sodium or a calcium salt.
+It is used medically as a potassium binder in hyperkalemia (high blood potassium) occurring in the context of acute and chronic kidney disease.
+The medication has a delayed onset of action and is effective in sequestering potassium over the longer-term, however, its effectiveness in acute management of hyperkalemia is tenuous.

-Polystyrene sulfonates are given by mouth with a meal or rectally by retention enema.

-Side effects
+Adverse effects

+Gastrointestinal

 Intestinal disturbances are common, including loss of appetite, nausea, vomiting, and constipation.
-In rare cases, it has been associated with colonic necrosis.
-Changes in electrolyte blood levels such as hypomagnesemia, hypocalcemia, and hypokalemia may occur.
-Polystyrene sulfonates should not be used in people with obstructive bowel disease and in newborns with reduced gut motility.
+Constipation can be severe, culminating in life-threatening fecal impaction.
+In rare cases, use has been associated with colonic necrosis.